 One thing my mom has always told me is: “What you see is what you get,” and she was right.
 No matter how much love you show someone, you can’t expect that to influence them to change their toxic ways.
 We may feel the longer we hold on the more they’ll realize how much they need to make things right.
 However, you’ll only continue to disappoint yourself with this mindset.

 When someone shows you who they truly are, believe them.
 The way you get treated during the relationship is how you can expect your marriage to be.
 Putting a ring on your finger and saying “I do” won’t change anyone.

 People will make their own decision to change once they’re ready.
 It won’t be on your terms.

 It’s Not Your Fault!

-People choose what they want to do every day and we shouldn’t let someone’s hurtful decisions make us feel worthless.
+People choose what they want to do and we shouldn’t let someone’s hurtful decisions make us feel worthless.
 As you continue to heal from being in a toxic relationship, you’ll quickly realize you’re worth it.
 You deserve to be loved, respected, and cared for!

 The last lesson I learned from being in a toxic relationship is there’s nothing wrong with staying single.
 I don’t know why, but I felt like it was the end of the world once I decided to end the relationship.
 I felt out of place and I didn’t think I could be alone — I thought I needed someone by my side to be happy.
 But, I’m glad I decided to remain single and take time for myself.

 If I would’ve rushed into another relationship it wouldn’t have turned out good.
 I would’ve carried all of that baggage to the next person who wouldn’t have deserved it.
 I don’t care what society says or thinks, being single isn’t a curse and it’s not the worst thing that can happen.
 If anything, being single is a time for you to heal and learn how to love yourself.